ZChipman/Predicting_March_Madness/README.md

 ![Roundof32BracketUpdate](https://user-images.githubusercontent.com/87530934/214110814-b964af67-e896-4316-872a-da8a30752e0b.png)

 Our bracket predicted 22 of the 32 first round matchups correct for an accuracy of 68.75%.
 In 8 of the 10 cases where the model got it wrong, the percentage chance of the predicted team winning was between 60-65%.
 The 2 exceptions are UConn who lost despite having a 73% chance of victory, and Kentucky who lost despite having a 91% chance of winning.
 It should also be noted that our pick to win the tournament (Gonzaga) was eliminated in the Sweet 16 while Kansas (a team we projected to fall in the Elite 8) ended up winning the tournament.

+### 2023:

+At the time of writing, no major alterations were made to the models for the 2023 version of the tournament.
+We are currently at the Sweet 16 stage of the tournament and the XGB boost model got 8 of the 16 teams correct while the CNN got 7.
+One thing to note is that Purdue (a 1 seed) lost to Fairleigh Dickinson University (a 16 seed), only the second time this has ever happened in the history of the tournament.

 # References: